Gabemmanuel0809/Syntax-Practice/README.md

 11.)
 Ship.go - Demonstrates a simple ship firing behavior using Struct & Interface</br>
 12.)
 ErrHandling.go - Demonstrates a simple custom error handling</br>
 13.)
 DepositErr.go - Demonstrates a simple error handling for a deposit value</br>
+14.)
+Waitlist.go - Demonstrates a basic waitlist system using struct and interface</br>